felixbuchholz/felixbuchholz/README.md

 - Refugee Rights in Europe
 - Gentrification in Belgrade

-I’m always excited to work on similarly minded projects.
+I’m always excited to work on similarly minded projects so don’t hesitate to [contact me](mailto:felix@felixbuchholz.com)!